amirj11/advanced-system-design/README.md

 ```

 ### Logging
-All system components use 'logging' package to log their execution and especially runtime errors. logs will be saved in "Logs" directory which will be created for each of the components inside its execution directory.
+All system components use 'logging' package to log their runtime errors and some of their regular runtime operations. logs will be saved in "Logs" directory which will be created inside each of the components' directories.

 ### Testing
 The project has a tests directory under cortex/tests.
 The project is intergated with Travis-CI so that every push runs all project tests.
 Click the projects' Travis-CI badge at the beginning of this file for more details.